do-kiss/NXShare/README.md

 ## What it does

 NXShare starts a small web server on your Switch.
-Open the displayed URL in any browser on your phone or PC (same WiFi required), and you get a clean gallery view of all your screenshots and videos - with thumbnails, filters, multi-select download, and QR code scanning.
+Open the displayed URL in any browser on a PC, phone or tablet (same WiFi required), and you get a clean gallery view of all your screenshots and videos - with thumbnails, filters and multi-select download.

 - 🎬 Browse all screenshots and videos with thumbnails
 - ⬇️ Download individual files or select multiple at once
-- 🔍 Filter by screenshots, videos, or by game
+- 🔍 Filter by screenshots/videos or by game
-- 🎮 Game filter — shows which game each screenshot/video is from
-- 📱 Works on any browser - phone, tablet, PC
-- ⟳ Refresh the gallery without restarting the app

 ## Screenshots

 ![NXShare Gallery](screenshot.jpg)